We’ve all been there.

 Here are some of the top reasons why POs have grown in popularity:

-- Physical and digital clutter chaos can be overwhelming
+- Physical and digital chaos is overwhelming.

-- Some folks have no system to decide what possessions to keep or toss
+- Some folks have no system to decide what possessions to keep or toss.

-- Many people routinely can’t find the things they need
+- Many people routinely can’t find the things they need.

-- The difference between cleaning and organizing is lost on many people
+- The difference between cleaning and organizing is lost on many people.

-According to the National Association of Professional Organizers (NAPO) – the industry authority – a Professional Organizer:
+I’m paraphrasing, but according to the National Association of Professional Organizers (NAPO) – the industry authority – a Professional Organizer:

 NAPO also has case studies about different types of people and businesses who benefit from their services.
 People like: